 Piketberg was chosen as one of the national pilot projects in the Small-Town Regeneration Programme that is part of the Karoo Regional Spatial Development Framework.
-A Municipal Task Team and a Community Task Team have been established, the approved Precinct Plan has been amended and funding will be sourced with the involvement and assistance of national and provincial government.
+A Municipal Task Team and a Community Task iv.
+Regulatory Framework for conservation and restoration of protected areas v.
+Digital Transformation

+Team have been established, the approved Precinct Plan has been amended and funding will be sourced with the involvement and assistance of national and provincial government.